A misty morning Ride in Samoeng Tai at the end of Northern Thailand’s Rainy Season, to catch a magical view from a temple viewpoint

 Once the monks passed I took a right turn and continued along the road to Doi Nok Pagoda, in the hope of catching a spectacular cloudly view.

-At the top of the pagoda, I was rewarded with a fabulous view and a sea of clouds.
+I rode up the twisty narrow route and once at top, I was rewarded with a fabulous view and a sea of clouds.

 I also met some fun ladies who were making merit at the temple.